Kentucky State Marching Band Championships: 2019 "Hybrid" Classification

 In 2022, the contest returned to Richmond for the first time since 2014.
-In Class 1A, Washington County high school claimed their third overall championship, but their first in Class 1A, with previous champion Owensboro Catholic in second place, and followed by Mayfield, Williamstown, Cumberland County, and Campbellsville high school making their first state finals appearance since 1998.
+In Class 1A, Washington County claimed their third overall championship, their first in Class 1A, with previous champion Owensboro Catholic in second place, followed by Mayfield, Williamstown, Cumberland County, and Campbellsville making their first state finals appearance since 1998.
 Most of the bands from the previous year that were finalists in Class 2A were reclassified into 3A or did not compete in the state competition, leaving Glasgow and Hancock County, with the former claiming the championship, the latter claiming second place, and followed by Trigg County in third place, with three newcomers to finals, Corbin, Russellville, and Powell County in fourth, fifth, and sixth, respectively.
 In Class 3A, Estill County claimed their third overall championship, (their first in Class 3A), trailed by the previous state champion, Murray, followed by Beechwood, Russell County, Taylor County, and Garrard County returning to finals for the first time since 2018.
 In class 4A, Bourbon County claimed their 8th overall championship, (their first title in class 4A), with previous champion Anderson County in second place, Christian County in third, Tates Creek (making their first state finals appearance since 2002) in fourth, Harrison County in fifth, and South Laurel in sixth.
-In Class 5A, Madison Central claimed their sixth overall state championship with previous champion Lafayette finishing in second, followed by Larry A. Ryle in third, returning competitor Paul Laurence Dunbar in fourth place, Henry Clay in fifth having made their second ever state finals appearance (their first appearance being in Class 3A in 2004), and George Rogers Clark in sixth.
+In Class 5A, Madison Central claimed their sixth overall state championship with previous champion Lafayette finishing in second, followed by Larry A. Ryle in third, returning competitor Paul Laurence Dunbar in fourth place, and Henry Clay in fifth having made their second-ever state finals appearance (their first appearance being in Class 3A in 2004), and George Rogers Clark in sixth.

+In 2023, the contest returned to Bowling Green.
+In Class 1A, previous champion Washington County defended their title, edging out second-place Mayfield by 0.25 points.
+The two were followed by Williamstown, Campbellsville, Nicholas County, and Owensboro Catholic.
+In Class 2A, Beechwood and Estill County tied for the championship; however, Beechwood earned the highest music performance score, thus earning their third 2A title in 4 years.
+Estill County took second place, followed by Glasgow, Russell Independent, Hancock County, and North Oldham, making their first ever state finals appearance.
+In Class 3A, Murray took first place and their second title in 3 years, followed by returning finalist Adair County, Russell County, South Laurel, Taylor County, and Garrard County.
+In Class 4A, Bourbon County defended their title from second-place Anderson County by 0.15 points.
+Following the first two were returning finalist Daviess County (their first state finals appearance in Class 4A), Christian County, returning finalist Madisonville North-Hopkins, and Tates Creek.
+In Class 5A, Lafayette reclaimed the state champion title from previous winner Madison Central, followed by Larry A. Ryle, Paul Laurence Dunbar, George Rogers Clark, and returning finalist North Hardin.